terencesaw86/TrollVNC/README.md

 ## Usage

+1. Fork this repo and run GitHub workflow “Build TrollVNC”.
-1. Download “TrollVNC” from Releases and install it on your iOS device.
+2. Download “TrollVNC” from Releases and install it on your iOS device.
-2. Configure the VNC server settings from “Settings” → “TrollVNC” or the standalone “TrollVNC” app as needed.
+3. Configure the VNC server settings from “Settings” → “TrollVNC” or the standalone “TrollVNC” app as needed.
-3. Or, run the following command on iOS device or simulator:
+4. Or, run the following command on iOS device or simulator:

 ```sh
 trollvncserver -p 5901 -n "My iPhone" [options]